Wacky-Mole/RareMagicPortal_3_Plus/README.md

 ---

 #### **B. TargetPortal Mode**
-- Requires the **TargetPortal mod** to function.
+- Requires the <a href="https://thunderstore.io/c/valheim/p/Smoothbrain/TargetPortal/" >**TargetPortal mod** </a> to function.
 Otherwise default to Normal behavior
 - Allows precise targeting of destination portals.
 - Ideal for creating networks where only certain players or groups can utilize specific portals.
 - Has configs to lock TargetPortal's more open features.